Amino acids: physical, chemical properties and peptide bond

 Writing of peptide structure

-- Conventionally, the peptide chains are written with the free amino end (N terminal residue) at the left and the free carboxyl end (C- terminal residue) at the right.
+• Conventionally, writers arrange the peptide chains with the free amino end (N terminal residue) on the left and the free carboxyl end (C- terminal residue) on the right.

 References and Sources: